 Fall is slightly rainy, and the weather can change quickly during autumn in the canyon.
 The fall foliage is hard to beat though, the vibrant colors that appear during fall are incredible sights to see and make for great pictures.
 Sunsets are also easier to catch in the fall due to the shortening days.

-Planning a Road Trip in the Grand Canyon
+Planning a Trip to the Grand Canyon National Park

-As you can see, there are great things to see and do in all three areas of the park and you can’t see them all unless you do a road trip.
+There are great things to see and do in all three areas of the park and you can’t see them all unless you do a road trip.
 It’s a very scenic drive.
+You *can* visit all three entrances, but that’s very unlikely.
+We will be focusing our information on the South Rim, but we’ll also include a bit of info on the other entrances, just in case.

 The best thing to do when visiting the Grand Canyon is to allow yourself plenty of time.
 There is a lot to see and although it might look like you can do it all in one day, you won’t be able to really enjoy it that way.